tiborhajszan/project_robofriends/README.md

 RoboFriends is a simple web application created during [The Complete Web Developer in 2025: Zero to Mastery](https://zerotomastery.io/courses/coding-bootcamp/) course.
 It is built using React and modern web technologies to ensure a smooth and responsive user experience.

-You can reach the web application here: RoboFriends
+You can reach the web application here: [RoboFriends](https://tiborhajszan.github.io/project_robofriends/)

 ## Features

 - **Robot Listing**: Displays a list of robot friends with images, names and emails.
 Robot data is dynamically fetched from public APIs and rendered on the page.

 - **Search Functionality**: Users can search for specific robots by name using a search bar.
-The list of robots updates in real-time as the user types, making it easy to find the desired robot.
+The list of robots updates in real-time as the user types.

 - **Responsive Design**: The application is designed to be fully responsive, ensuring a seamless experience across desktop, tablet, and mobile devices.